 - About represents your profile’s bio.

-- Profile photo is your main photo, avatar, or hero image. (max file size - 500 kb)
+- Profile photo is your main photo, avatar, or hero image.
+(Minimum recommended avatar image size: 256x256)

-- Cover photo allows you to upload a photo as the banner at the top of your profile page. (max file size - 500 kb)
+- Cover photo allows you to upload a photo as the banner at the top of your profile page.
+(Minimum recommended cover image: 1280x384px)

 - Profile category is where you confirm whether or not your profile regularly contains NSFW content.
 We require this to be marked correctly.